 Gan Khong Aik is a dispute resolution partner with over 25 years’ counsel experience before all levels of Malaysian courts.
 He is a Fellow of the Chartered Institute of Arbitrators (CIArb), United Kingdom, who sits on the panel of arbitrators in various Chinese arbitration institutes include international arbitration court.
 He is also a mediator with the Malaysian Mediation Centre.

 Khong Aik has penned a book chapter on International Arbitration and articles on various emerging areas of law.
-He is recently appointed to chair the International Conventions and Trade Agreements Subcommittee of International Commerce and Distribution Committee, International Bar Association.
+His recent publications include a book titled “Manoeuvring Corporate Governance in Malaysia: Litigation Perspectives”.
+He is recently appointed as International Organisations Liaison Officer of the International Commerce and Distribution Committee, International Bar Association.

 - Acted and advised a multinational company in relation to debt recovery arising from construction dispute.